queens.utils package#

 The motivation behind this reimplementation is to enable the parallel computation of all function values required for the finite difference scheme.

-Most implementation of finite difference based approximations do not exploit this inherent potential for parallel evaluations because for cheap functions the communication overhead is too high.
-For expensive function the exploitation ensures significant speed up.
+Most implementations of finite-difference-based approximations do not exploit this inherent potential for parallel evaluations because for cheap functions, the communication overhead is too high.
+For expensive functions, the exploitation ensures significant speed up.

 Compute step sizes of finite difference scheme adjusted to bounds.